johneddcooper/forumscraper/README.txt

 -Format database
-	-DB normalized, but ForiegnKeys are not implemented -Add table for images
+	-DB normalized, but ForiegnKeys are not implemented -Add table for images						#DONE

 =============================================================================================================================

 -Make code nicer
-	-Add more comments
+	-Add more comments						#DONE
 	-Create docstrings to compile documentation 			#DONE
-	-Compile into a python package?
+	-Compile into a python package		    			#DONE
 	-Modularize the VBulletin code

 =============================================================================================================================